Murder of Wang Lianying: Music

 As the people of Shanghai followed the trial, numerous folk songs were recorded in contemporary newspapers.
 Such works often retold the lives of Lianying and Yan, using a combination of narrative and lyrical elements to present themselves as coming from the persons involved in the case.
 Many were also recorded in mass-produced songbooks, some of which also included songs from the stage adaptations or original compositions based on the same theme.
 (Note: Twenty-four of these folk songs, collected by the folklorists Liu Fu and Li Jiarui, are held at the Academia Sinica in Taipei (Yin 2008).)
 One folk song, published in The New World on 18 September 1920, concluded:

 Look at Ruisheng.
 [He] was still young.
 [He] once went abroad.
 He [graduated] from a college and worked in a foreign firm.
 [He] belonged to upper-class [society].
 Had he been willing to learn from good examples, he would have had a great prospect.
 [Yet,] he gambled and went whoring excessively so that [he] lost his life.

 Recordings of songs inspired by the case were also pressed.
-In 1921, Pathé Orient issued a phonographic recording of two arias by Lu Lanchun that had originated from the Co-Stage production.
-Collectively titled Awakening from a Dream, these were immensely popular, such that entertainers were often asked to give live acapella performances.
+In 1921, Pathé Orient issued a phonograph recording of two arias by Lu Lanchun that had originated from the Co-Stage production.
+Collectively titled Awakening from a Dream, these were immensely popular, and entertainers were often asked to give live a cappella performances.
 One of the arias, sung by Lianying in a dream sequence, became so pervasive that the essayist Miu Chongqun described it as representing "the very sound of Shanghai as both an attractive and an evil city."
 Several further phonographs were released, including a cover by Yan Qilan as well as the songs "Shoot to Kill" by Lu Shushen and "The Shooting Death of Yan Ruishen", recorded variously by Zhang Yijin and Wang Jifan.